crimsonkissaki/MockMaker/README.md

 _When store-brand generic works the same._

-If you just an object with pre-populated default values using the minimum required properties for viability:
+If you just need an object with pre-populated default values using the minimum required properties for viability:

 ```php
 use Path\To\EntityMock;